 SARS inquiry is a farce

-The Organisation Undoing Tax Abuse (OUTA) calls on Minister Malusi Gigaba to be serious about addressing the performance and revenue shortfalls at SARS, by starting with disciplinary action against SARS Commissioner Tom Moyane over his conduct and his seemingly incompetent leadership of this vital institution.
+The Organisation Undoing Tax Abuse (OUTA) suggests that Minister Gigaba should start with disciplinary action against SARS Commissioner Tom Moyane over his conduct and his seemingly incompetent leadership of this vital institution.

 "In our opinion, Tom Moyane is central to the breakdown in performance at SARS," says Wayne Duvenage, OUTA's CEO.
 "Under Moyane's reign, SARS has lost a vast amount of its talent and expertise, due largely to his false accusations and purging of people like Ivan Pillay, Johann van Loggerenberg and others."